Open-Attestation/documentation-website/docs/verifiable-document/wrapping-document.md

 In this guide, we will learn how to generate the checksum by running the `wrapping` process.

-## Pre-requisite
+## Prerequisites

 - [OpenAttestation CLI](../component/open-attestation-cli) installed
 - [Understanding the OA Document Schema](/docs/verifiable-document/document-data)

 ## Wrapping

 [In the previous guide](/docs/verifiable-document/document-data) we have learnt how to create one raw document.
 We will now learn how to use the CLI to wrap it.
-In this step, we will issue an additional Certificate of Completion to another person at the same time to see how the CLI tool can wrap multiple unwrapped documents at the same time.
+In this step, we will issue an additional Certificate of Completion to another person at the same time to see how the CLI tool can wrap multiple unwrapped documents concurrently.

 ### Creating the raw document file